The start date for this course has passed. Registration is no longer available.

 The benefits of a multidisciplinary practice and offering financial services within your CPA firm.
 The presentation will cover the following but will not be limited to:

-This will be hosted by Dierdre Collins and John Pastore of Integrated Partners and Members of the CPA Firm, Alkon and Levine.
+This will be hosted by Dierdre Collins and John Pastore of Integrated Partners, along with Bob Alkon and Jeff Levine of the CPA Firm, Alkon and Levine.

 The business landscape is changing in undeniable ways.
-Whether you are talking about cyber threats, IT platforms, human resources, communications, culture or business opportunity, the realities of a rapidly changing world are ever-present.
-So, how is your industry adapting to meet this changing world, and which technologies are playing a role in this important transformation?
-In this engaging and informative session, we will explore a number of emerging technologies and the impact that they are having on the accounting industry today, as well as the changes that they could usher in tomorrow.
-We will look at blockchain and distributed ledger, artificial intelligence and machine learning, data analytics, generational gaps in communications and more.
+Whether you are talking about cyber threats, IT platforms, human resources, communications, culture, or business opportunity, the realities of a rapidly changing world are ever-present.
+In this engaging and informative session, Envision Technology Advisors’ CEO, Todd Knapp, will explore a number of emerging technologies and the impact that they are having on your clients and their businesses, as well as the changes that they could usher in tomorrow.

 Do people in your firm say they are accountable but somehow don’t seem to deliver on their promises?
 Do your partners and staff have different definitions of what it means to be accountable?
 Are you tired of hearing, “yes but…”?
 Well it’s time for NO MORE EXCUSES!
 Improve your communication and increase your productivity with six simple steps to create a culture of accountability.